diegozea/MIToS.jl/README.md

 Code Coverage: [![Coverage Status](https://coveralls.io/repos/diegozea/MIToS.jl/badge.svg?branch=master&service=github)](https://coveralls.io/github/diegozea/MIToS.jl?branch=master) [![codecov.io](http://codecov.io/github/diegozea/MIToS.jl/coverage.svg?branch=master)](http://codecov.io/github/diegozea/MIToS.jl?branch=master)

-This implementation of Mutual Information (MI) analysis and several useful tools for Multiple Sequence Alignments (MSA)s and PDB structures management in Julia language.
-MI is useful for determining covariation between positions in a MSA.
-Mutual information derived scores can be useful for determining structural contacts and functional sites on proteins [1,2].
+MIToS is an environment for Mutual Information (MI) analysis and implements several useful tools for Multiple Sequence Alignments (MSAs) and PDB structures management in Julia language.
+MI allows determining covariation between positions in a MSA.
+MI derived scores are good predictors of residue contacts and functional sites in proteins [1,2].

 MIToS starting point was an improvement of the algorithm published by Buslje et. al. [1].
-A BLOSUM62-based pseudocount strategy, similar to Altschul et. al. [3], was implemented for getting a better performance with few number of sequences in the MSA. **MIToS** implements all the necessary tools for using, developing and testing scores based on MI in different modules:
+A BLOSUM62-based pseudocount strategy, similar to Altschul et. al. [3], was implemented for a better performance in the range of MSAs with low number of sequences. **MIToS** offers all the necessary tools for using, developing and testing MI based scores, in different modules:

 * **MSA** defines multiple functions and types for dealing with MSAs:
-  * `AnnotatedMultipleSequenceAlignment` is a type for saves a MSA and its `Annotations`, useful for working with MSAs on `Stockholm`/Pfam format.
+  * `AnnotatedMultipleSequenceAlignment` is a type for saving MSAs and their  `Annotations`, it is useful for working on MSAs in `Stockholm` format.
   * `Annotations` can store the sequence and column mapping after operations like `gapstrip!` or `adjustreference!`.
   * Read and write `FASTA`, `Stockholm` or `Raw` formats.
   * Functions for shuffling the MSA: `shuffle_...`
 * **Clustering** defines a `Clusters` type for clustering sequences from a MSA and implements Hobohm I [4] for sequence weighting: `hobohmI`
 * **PDB** defines fuctions for parsing and working with `PDBFile` and `PDBML` formats:
   * Defines the types: `PDBResidue`, `PDBResidueIdentifier`, `PDBAtom`, `Coordinates`
-  * Functions for estimation of `distance` and `contact` between `PDBResidue`s, also another type of interactions like: `vanderwaals`, `ionic`, etc.
+  * Functions for estimation of `distance` , `contact` between `PDBResidue`s and type of interactions as: `vanderwaals`, `ionic`, etc.
   * Macros and functions for getting residues or atoms from a list/vector of residues, i.e.: `@residues`
-* **SIFTS** has functions for download and parse per PDB SIFTS XML files:
+* **SIFTS** has functions for downloading and parsing PDB SIFTS XML files:
-  * `DataBase` and subtypes `db...` (i.e. `dbUniProt`) for a residue level mapping between databases.
+  * `DataBase` and subtypes `db...` (i.e. `dbUniProt`) for a residue-level mapping between databases.
-  * `siftsmapping` function for getting a easy-to-use `Dict` mapping.
+  * `siftsmapping` function to allow an easy-to-use `Dict` mapping.
-  * `SIFTSResidue` type for a low level interface to the SIFTS mapping.
+  * `SIFTSResidue` type for a low-level interface to the SIFTS mapping.
-* **Information** has functions and types for measuring information content:
+* **Information** functions and types for measuring information content:
   * BLOSUM62 probabilities: `BLOSUM62_Pi` and `BLOSUM62_Pij`
-  * `ResidueContingencyTables` for counting or store the probabilities of `Residues` (using the 20 residues BLOSUM62 alphabet and allows to count gaps)
+  * `ResidueContingencyTables` for counting or store the probabilities of `Residues` (using the 20 residues BLOSUM62 alphabet) it also allows gaps count.
   * `InformationMeasure`s:
     * `Entropy`
     * `MutualInformation`